 Tooth loss is one of the most destructive issues that can affect your smile.
-In some cases, it’s the worst-case scenario for an aggressive dental disease, while at other times, teeth are lost to accidental damage that can’t exactly be prevented.
+In some cases, it’s the worst-case scenario for aggressive dental disease, while at other times, teeth are lost to accidental damage that can’t exactly be prevented.
 Although tooth loss is common, it isn’t natural; with every tooth lost, your mouth’s ability to function is negatively affected.
 Not to mention, the gaps left in your smile can have a serious impact on your confidence.
-A dental bridge, is a prosthetic dental device that can replace your lost tooth or teeth and literally bridge the gap.
+A modern dental bridge can address this issue.
+A bridge is a prosthetic dental device that can replace your lost tooth or teeth and literally bridge the gap.
 Aside from the cosmetic benefits of restoring your smile, a dental bridge can help restore your mouth’s balance, allowing you to bite and chew properly again.

 Common Concerns with Bridgework

 Many patients who visit our office have already had a modern dental bridge placed, but experience problems due to an uncomfortable fit or dislodging.
 Improper placement or sizing problems can lead to a host of difficulties, including an increased risk of infection for the abutment teeth if the supportive dental crowns don’t fit correctly.
 With years of experience in restorative and prosthetic dentistry, Dr. Fondriest can examine the site of your tooth loss, including the surrounding tissues and teeth, to determine the best method for replacing your tooth bridge.
 Often, Dr. Fondriest may recommend supporting your new bridge on one or more dental implants, which mimic your teeth’s roots and can eliminate the need to modify healthy teeth for support.